Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Related Work

 \subsection{Neuroscience}

-In neuroscience, a connectome~\cite{47} is the ``wiring diagram'', mapping all the brain's neural connections.
-At present, the connectome of simple organisms such as fruit flies~\cite{48,49} and roundworms~\cite{50,51} has been constructed.
-The motivation for studying the connectome is that it will help guide future research on how the brain learns and represents memories in its connections~\cite{52}.
-It is evident that biological agents such as humans form memories and learn skills by constructing new synaptic connections, especially during early childhood~\cite{53,54}.
-And their brain rewires these connections based on new experiences~\cite{16,17,18,55}.
-Inspired by the above biological research, we integrate biologically plausible synaptic connection tuning with biologically inspired SPN for energy-efficient robotic control.
+In neuroscience, a connectome is a comprehensive ``wiring diagram" that maps all neural connections in the brain~\cite{seung2012connectome}.
+Currently, connectomes for simple organisms like fruit flies~\cite{eichler2017complete,takemura2017connectome} and roundworms~\cite{varshney2011structural,white1986structure} have been constructed.
+The study of connectomes is motivated by the potential to guide future research on how the brain learns and forms memories through its connections~\cite{anwar2020evolving}.
+It is clear that humans, as biological agents, form memories and acquire new skills by creating new synaptic connections, particularly during early childhood~\cite{huttenlocher1990morphometric,tierney2009brain}.
+The brain then rewires these connections based on new experiences~\cite{black1990learning,dayan2011neuroplasticity,kleim2002motor,bruer1999neural}.
+Drawing inspiration from this biological research, we integrate biologically plausible synaptic connection tuning with biologically inspired SPNs to achieve energy-efficient robotic control.